Celebrating Outstanding Support for HIV and AIDS Research

 “CANFAR is pleased to honour so many who have dedicated their time, energy, and resources to the fight against HIV and AIDS, and in particular to supporting this fight through research,” said Kyle Winters, CANFAR Vice-President and Chief Operating Officer.
 “We’re so deeply grateful to all of our award recipients, and to the entire community that supports the work of CANFAR.”

-CANFAR has recognized the work of supporters in the HIV and AIDS community since 2007.
+CANFAR has recognized the outstanding supporter of people in the HIV and AIDS community since 2007.